 Bring edible beauty to your landscape.
 In spring, these plants feature lovely white blooms, and in summer, they produce a bounty of soft, dark purple berries that are good for cooking or making delicious jams, jellies and wines rich in vitamin C. Berries ripen later than counterpart: Nova.
 Easy-to-grow plants tolerate dry or moist soils once established.
 Fruit is not affected by growing in partial shade.
 Regular summer watering is necessary for consistent fruit quality.
 Shrubs also make great wildlife attractants.
 Cold hardy.
 Ripens in August.
-Best pollinator: Nova.
-For successful growing and fruit production, plant York and Nova varieties 6-8' apart.
+Best pollinator: any other elderberry variety.